Nexmo/nexmo-developer/_tutorials/en/verify/2fa-ruby-add-number-to-model.md

 To add a phone number to your account, run `rails server`, then navigate to http://localhost:3000/ and log in using the account details you registered with in the previous step.

-Click your email address at the top right of the screen, enter your phone number and the password you used at signup and click Update.
+Click your email address at the top right of the screen, enter your phone number and the password you used to register with and click Update.
 This will save your phone number to the database.